 - Tailor your resume to one specific job, rather than writing a generic CNA resume.

-- Include a list of nursing skills which they request from the job description.
+- Include a list of CNA skills on your resume, which they request from the job description.

 - Add an education section and any academic achievements relevant to the CNA job.

 - Throw in a few additional sections, such as languages, certifications, or hobbies, to really wow the registered nurse who’ll read your resume.

 Have any questions on how to write a resume for certified nursing assistant jobs?
 Want more CNA resume samples?
 Let’s chat below in the comments, and thanks for reading!

 At ResumeLab, quality is at the crux of our values, supporting our commitment to delivering top-notch career resources.
 The editorial team of career experts carefully reviews every article in accordance with editorial guidelines, ensuring the high quality and reliability of our content.
 We actively conduct original research, shedding light on the job market's intricacies and earning recognition from numerous influential news outlets.
 Our dedication to delivering expert career advice attracts millions of readers to our blog each year.